FieldsOfVision/FieldsOfVision/README.md

 The luminance channel contains all of the fine details, edges, thin lines, etc. The color channels contain very little detail, in fact less than a third of the resolution of the luminance channel.

 ## Summary
-What we see is divided into  a lightness/darkness chsnnel cslled luminance, with colors separated into a red/green group and a blue/yellow group.
+What we see is divided into  a lightness/darkness channel cslled luminance, with colors separated into a red/green group and a blue/yellow group.

 The luminance channel and the color channels support different functions and are used for different tasks.
 Small details are held in luminance.
 Therefore luminance is most important for reading text, detecting edges, understanding textures.